JuliaLang/Pkg.jl/docs/src/registries.md

 The `General` registry (https://github.com/JuliaRegistries/General) is the default one, and is installed automatically.

-## **7.1.** Managing registries
+## Managing registries

+!!! compat "Julia 1.1"
+    Pkg's registry handling requires at least Julia 1.1.

-Registries can be added, removed and updated from either the Pkg REPL or by using the functional API.
+Registries can be added, removed and updated from either the Pkg REPL or by using the function based API.
 In this section we will describe the REPL interface.
-The functional registry API is documented in the [Registry API Reference](@ref) section.
+The registry API is documented in the [Registry API Reference](@ref) section.

 ### Adding registries